aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 The final grade on the course is determined as follows:

 -   The computer labs are graded P/F. To pass, you need to attend all the labs and answer the questions to a satisfactory degree.
--   Participation in the seminars is graded as P/F. To pass, you need to read the assigned papers, attend all the seminars and participate in discussions.
+-   Participation in the journal club is graded as P/F. To pass, you need to read the assigned papers, attend all the journal club and participate in discussions.
 -   The project is graded P/F. To pass, you need to carry out the project, and get a passing grade on the project report.
 -   The oral exam (project presentation) at the end of course will be graded A-F scale.